Home My Council Performance Performance Dashboard – April – October 2025

 “Deliver more Disabled Facilities Grants now that we have have increased the maximum grant aid limit to £30,000 These grants go towards funding the cost of adaptations and/or facilities in people’s homes”

-• Progress Overview: During the first quarter of the year 2025/26 (the latest data available) 15 adaptations were completed and 9 grants were approved.This compares to 45 in total for 2024/25.
+- Progress Overview: During quarter one and quarter two of the year 2025/26 (the latest data available) 27 adaptations were completed and 23 grants were approved.This compares to 45 in total for 2024/25.
 This is a demand led service and whilst the higher grant aid limit opens the funds up to more individuals, the works can only be commissioned following an Occupational Therapy assessment and referral for the works.
 This higher threshold has been communicated to Adult Social Care.

 “Enable young people to access and take part in a range of activities that they might not ordinarily be able to afford by continuing to run a programme of school summer holiday activities, and pilot the introduction of a bursary scheme to widen access to sports club membership in Mole Valley”